 And I put it all in Evernote (Hodgepodgedad’s review – our uses for this have expanded even more!).
 I have a separate notebook for each of my children in Evernote.
 (Great post here on creating an Evernote Portfolio).
 I have a template I use that a fellow mom in our homeschool group shared.
 But I also understand that one of the best ways to track credits is to go to the website of the college your child is considering and download their credit tracker.
 That way your can tailor your high school credit and planning towards the college of their choice.
 If that is what your child is considering.

-For plain ol’ attendance and credits I also use the Well Planned Day 4 Year High School Planner.
+For plain ol’ attendance and credits I also use A Plan in Place High School planner.

 - Great advice on just this – by Betsy – in the High School resources post at Curriculum Choice